 Equipment needed for this dairy-free cream cheese frosting

-The equipment that’s needed to make this icing are very minimal!
+The equipment that’s needed to make this icing is very minimal!
 You’ll need the following:

 - Small saucepan to melt the coconut oil (or microwave if you have one)